CyberSureshX/Methodology/README.md

 - Then, try logging in with an invalid username and incorrect password.
 - Observe the error messages.
 If they differ, the application may be vulnerable to account enumeration.

+## SESSION MANAGEMENT RELATED VULNERABILITIES

+**1. Session Hijacking**
+- Create an account on the target application.
+- Log into your account using any browser.
+- Use a browser extension such as Cookie Editor to view and copy the session cookies.
+- Logout of your account in the current browser.
+- Open a different browser or private/incognito window.
+- Paste the copied cookies using the Cookie Editor extension.
+- Refresh the page.
+- If you are logged in, the session hijacking vulnerability exists.

+**2. Old Session Does Not Expire After Password Change**
+- Create an account on the target application.
+- Log into your account using two different browsers (e.g., Chrome and Firefox) with the same credentials.
+- In the **Chrome** browser, navigate to the account settings and change your password.
+- Refresh the session in the Firefox browser.
+- If the session in Firefox is still active, the vulnerability exists.

+**3. Old Session Does Not Expire After Email Change**
+- Create an account on the target application.
+- Log into your account using two different browsers (e.g., Chrome and Firefox) with the same credentials.
+- In the **Chrome** browser, update your email address in the account settings.
+- Refresh the session in the Firefox browser.
+- If the session in Firefox is still active, the vulnerability exists.

+**4. Session Token in URL**
+- Interact with the application and monitor URLs for session tokens.
+- Validate if the session token is logged in server logs or sent in the Referer header to external sites.
+- Use the session token from the URL in a separate request to verify if it provides access.

+**5. Session Timeout Issues**
+- Log into the application and note the session ID in the browser's cookies.
+- Stay idle for an extended period (e.g., 30 minutes or longer) and attempt to perform an action.
+- Validate if the session remains active despite the inactivity.
+- Log out and attempt to use the same session ID to validate if the session was invalidated.

+## TWO-FACTOR AUTHENTICATION (2FA) FUNCTIONALITY BYPASS

+**1. OTP Bypass on Register Account via Response Manipulation**
+- Register an account using your mobile number and request an OTP.
+- Enter an incorrect OTP and intercept the request in Burp Suite.
+- Intercept the response and modify it:
+- Original Response: `{"verificationStatus":false,"mobile":9072346577,"profileId":"84673832"}`
+- Modified Response: `{"verificationStatus":true,"mobile":9072346577,"profileId":"84673832"}`
+- Forward the modified response to bypass OTP verification.

+ **2. OTP Bypass via Response Manipulation During Login**
+- Attempt to log in using your credentials and wait for the OTP prompt.
+- Enter an incorrect OTP and intercept the request using Burp Suite.
+- Intercept the response to this request:
+- Original Response: `{"error":"Invalid OTP"}`
+- Modified Response: `{"status":"success"}`
+- Forward the response to bypass the OTP validation and gain access.

+ **3. OTP Status Manipulation**
+- Register two accounts using different mobile numbers.
+- For the first account, enter the correct OTP and intercept the response in Burp Suite:
+- Example: `{"status":1}`
+- For the second account, enter an incorrect OTP and intercept the response.
+- Original Response: `{"status":0}`
+- Modified Response: `{"status":1}`
+- Forward the modified response to bypass the OTP check and access the account.

+**4. OTP Bypass Using Developer’s Check**
+- Navigate to the target website’s OTP-based login or registration page.
+- Inspect the "Continue" or "Submit" button using browser developer tools.
+- Locate the JavaScript function responsible for OTP validation (e.g., `checkOTP(event)`).
+- Check the JavaScript code for:
+- Hardcoded OTPs.
+- Debugging logs or bypass conditions.
+- Use the discovered OTP or manipulate the function to bypass the verification.

+**5. OTP Reuse**
+- Some applications fail to invalidate previous OTPs after a new one is requested.
+- Request an OTP and note it down.
+- Request a new OTP but use the first OTP to complete verification.

+**6. Brute Force Attack**
+- Weak implementations may not limit OTP attempts.
+- Automate multiple OTP submission attempts using tools like Burp Suite Intruder.
+- Use a range of predictable OTP values (e.g., `0000-9999`).

+**7. Lack of OTP Expiry**
+- If OTPs do not expire, previously used OTPs may still be valid.
+- Save an old OTP.
+- Test it after several hours or days to see if it still works.

 ## OPEN REDIRECTION VULNERABILITY
 **1. First Method**
 * Go to `https://www.private.com`.